 - Motor vehicle crashes are the leading cause of death among teenagers

 - Approximately 25 to 30 percent of teen drivers will be involved in a crash within the first 12 months of getting their operator’s license

-The Teen Driver Challenge provides our young drivers with classroom learning AND hands-on experience, reducing their risk of becoming another tragic statistic.
-We encourage parents and teenagers to get involved in this valuable program – all it costs is twelve hours of your time, but the rewards are priceless.
+The Teen Driver Challenge provides young drivers with classroom learning AND hands-on experience, reducing their risk of becoming another tragic statistic.
+We encourage parents and teenagers to get involved in this valuable program – all it costs is nine hours of your time, but the rewards are priceless.

 What does the program include?

-Driving exercises will be held at the PCSO Training Center located at 2201 Old Bartow/Eagle Lake Road in Bartow, FL, 33830 on a Saturday.
+The Polk Teen Driver Challenge is held on a Saturday from 8am – 5pm at the PCSO Burnham-McCall Training Center located at 2201 Old Bartow/Eagle Lake Road in Bartow, FL, 33830.

 How to Register